prideout/layout-viewer/README.md

 ## Tasks

-- Fix SimpleBoth2
-- Create a simple path example.
-- Get paths working.
-- Get arefs working.
+- SimplePath example is very broken.
 - Stub GlView, GlScene, GlMesh, GlGeometry, GlMaterial, all of which have ids.

-Create WebGL triangles by calling `earcut_triangles_raw` on the geo polygons and appending them to a VBO held in the layer.
+Create WebGL triangles by calling `earcut_triangles_raw` on the geo polygons and appending them to a VBO.
+Normalize coords to [-1, +1].

 For WebGL, create an app with trunk + Yew + glow (?) with a sidebar for layers.
 Each layer will have a color swatch, visibility toggle, and opacity slider.

 Use [https://docs.rs/crate/bvh](https://docs.rs/crate/bvh) for accelerated picking.
 It uses nalgebra internally.

+Save array refs for last.

 ## Rendering procedure